ujjwalt/guacamole/README.md

 }
 ```

-When we receive this document and map it against the above mentioned model there will be no `occupation` attribute be present:
+When we receive this document and map it against the above mentioned model there won't be a `occupation` attribute:

 ```ruby
 pony = PoniesCollection.by_key "303"